V3RSE-RKZA/biolast/README.md

 [![Github Mega-Linter](https://github.com/blobfysh/project-z/workflows/Lint%20Code/badge.svg)](https://github.com/nvuillam/mega-linter)
 ![Build](https://github.com/blobfysh/project-z/workflows/Build/badge.svg)

-This is a post-apocalyptic RPG bot where players enter raids to find items and level up.
+This is a post-apocalyptic RPG bot where players scavenge regions for items and progress to new regions by defeating a boss.
 The bot features PvP, PvE, quests, a global shop, unique items, equippable items and some other things.

 Join our discord server if you'd like to help work on the bot: https://discord.gg/6JqT3STJ5w